-- Accoya heated timber, a process developed in Holland, can outperform hardwoods and is usually finger-jointed which makes it more suitable for painting than staining.
+- Capable of outperforming hardwoods, Accoya heated timber, a process developed in Holland, and is usually finger-jointed which makes it more suitable for painting than staining.

 - Laminated or stabilised timbers (usually oak), which consists of small sections glued together, are also available.